Our Team

 Max Geldman is Los Angeles born woodworker and educator, who received his formal training at the Krenov School in Fort Bragg, CA. A tinkerer and experimenter by nature Max’s personal work interrogates traditional forms and explores solutions for individual and cultural utility.

-Angelina Coppola (she/her), Teaching Artist
+Angelina Coppola (she/her), Community Coordinator/ Teaching Artist

 Angelina Coppola grew up in Los Angeles and has worked with a variety of art nonprofits teaching students ages four to eighteen years old the visual and literary arts.
 She's bounced around doing small and large-scale community art events and enjoys bringing people together.
 You can find her rummaging for thrifted treasures and turning them into things.